Joe Launchbury

-Joseph Oliver Launchbury (born 12 April 1991) is an English rugby union lock currently playing for Harlequins in the Gallagher Prem.
+Joseph Oliver Launchbury (born 12 April 1991) is an English rugby union lock currently playing for Harlequins in PREM Rugby.
 He represented England at international level and previously played for the under-18s and under-20s before making his Test debut in 2012.
 Launchbury plays mainly in the second row but is also comfortable as a blindside flanker.

 Club career

 Youth

-Born in Exeter.
-Launchbury was introduced to rugby by his first coach - Shaun Parkin at Exmouth RFC.
-Launchbury was educated at St John’s Sidmouth in East Devon, where he captained the school rugby team, and Christ's Hospital Horsham.
+Born in Exeter, Launchbury was introduced to rugby by his coach Shaun Parkin at Exmouth RFC.
+Launchbury was educated at St John’s Sidmouth in East Devon, where he captained the school rugby team, and Christ's Hospital, Horsham.
 He played for Horsham and also represented Barns Green before joining the Harlequins Academy age 15.
 After Harlequins failed to offer him a professional contract aged 18, he left the club and joined then National League 2 South side Worthing Raiders for the 2009–10 season.
 His performances at Worthing under Will Green, then head coach and former Wasps player, saw him recommended to his former club once again under the stewardship of renowned coach Bobby Walsh.
 He played in several A League matches for Wasps and, after a spell training with the in South Africa, did enough to be given a full-time contract from July 2010.